OiNutter/dotfiles/atom.symlink/packages/atom-lint/README.md

 $ apm install atom-lint
 ```

+If the current Atom has been launched via GUI (e.g. Dock/Finder on OS X),
+once quit and re-launch it from your shell with the `atom` command.
+This is required only once and important to handle `PATH` environment variable properly.
+See [Linter Executable Paths](#linter-executable-paths) for more details.

 ## Usage

-Your source will be linted on open and on save automatically,
+Your source will be linted on open and on save automatically.
-and the detected violations will be displayed as arrows in the editor.
+The detected violations will be displayed as arrows in the editor.
 You can see the detail of the violation by moving the cursor to it.

 ## Keymaps